aggie-coding-club/Selection-Chess/README.md

 To compile with debug outputs enabled, run `scons debug=1`

+If you want to compile without the Boost library, use the `noboost=1` flag.
+Note that this will disable dependent features of the code.

 ## Standards

 Two space indentation.
 [The One True Brace Style](https://en.wikipedia.org/wiki/Indentation_style#Variant:_1TBS_(OTBS)) is used for bracing, as shown below: